-Sets out our expectations regarding pupils' conduct on the way to and from school, around the academy and at break and lunchtime.
+The Nova Nine: Conduct in School sets out our expectations regarding pupils' conduct on the way to and from school, around the academy and at break and lunchtime.
 It covers behaviours that are not linked to learning in lessons.
 For some of these rules, an infringement will lead to an automatic detention - e.g. failure to complete home study and lateness to school or to lessons.
 For other infringements of this code, there are a range of sanctions depending on how serious the incident is and on other factors.
-Sanctions include contact with parents, detention, isolation, fixed term exclusions and permanent exclusion for the most serious incidents.
+Sanctions include contact with parents, detention, Reflection, fixed term exclusions and permanent exclusion for the most serious incidents.
 (This is not an exhaustive list.)